FlexYourBrain/sample_LightningVFX/README.md

 [∙ Play The DEMO ∙](https://flexyourbrain.itch.io/lightning-vfx)

-- A write up on the VFX can be found here on the forums: LINK POST
+- A write up on the VFX can be found here on the forums: [∙ HOW IT WAS MADE ∙](https://forum.defold.com/t/lightning-vfx-how-its-was-made/76270)